lena-voita/good-translation-wrong-in-context/README.md

 consistency test sets for the evaluation of the discourse phenomena used in the paper are [here](./consistency_testsets).

-TODO: add description and scripts
+Coming soon: description and scripts!